grin-compiler/grin-compiler.github.io/index2.md

 # Overview

+GRIN (Graph Reduction Intermediate Notation) is an intermediate representation and a compiler framework.
 GRIN could significantly improve the tooling, performance and size of functional programs and could enable functional technologies to target new platforms like WebAssembly.
-GRIN (Graph Reduction Intermediate Notation) is an intermediate representation and a compiler framework to bring the benefits of whole program optimization to wide range of functional programming languages.

 Functional languages are compiled in three stages: frontend, functional optimizer, low level / machine code / imperative level optimimization.